5pirit5eal/swim-rag/.clinerules/epcc.md

   - **If Plan NOT OK:** Return to **EXPLORE Phase (B)** or refine plan/task list.
   - **If Plan OK:**
     - Document this overall strategic approach using the task list documents.
-    - Prompt User to deactivate the CREATE TASK rule and switch to TASK MODE.
+    - Prompt User to switch to TASK MODE.
     - Proceed to **CODE Phase**.

 ### D. CODE Phase (Node D, D1, D1_InvokeTaskExecute in diagram)